EHopper/hytte/overview.md

 * Unlock living room door from the inside
 * Store all padlock keys in Hytte while you're there!

+## Flag
+There's some tradition of flying a different flag on the day you arrive, and on Sundays, but that's a pain - especially if its raining.
+There's a penant kept rolled up on top of the medicine cabinet on the south wall of the living room.

+To hoist the flag
+* Untie the two ends of the halyard, and retie to the

 ## Hygiene
 ### Shower